luisantoniofilho/lightlife-v2/README.md

 🔁✅

-- 🔁 Centralize button to recipeSuggestions page on macronutrients page
 - 🔁 Tell the user on the form page that send the form again will overwrite it's current data
-- 🔁 Review click configuration for the graphic chart
-- 🔁 Test the form without shadows

 ## Tech Stack